 When will I be notified if I am offered an interview?
 Invitations for interviews are generally emailed in mid-February.

 When do interviews take place?
 Interviews are scheduled on Mondays, Wednesdays and Fridays throughout the month of March and in early April.
-Applicants will be instructed to call the Genetic Counseling Department office to schedule an interview.
+Invited applicants will be instructed to call the Genetic Counseling Department office to schedule an interview.

 When will I be notified whether I've been accepted to the program?
 There is a universal acceptance date for all Genetic Counseling programs approved by the Association of Genetic Counseling Program Directors (AGSPD).
 This date is usually the last Monday in April.

 How many students apply to Arcadia's program?
 How many students are accepted?
 The Arcadia University Genetic Counseling program receives more than 100 applications per year, and 12-14 students are accepted for the incoming class.

 What are the average GPA and GRE scores of accepted students?
 We look for a minimum GPA of 3.3, GRE score of 150 for both quantitative and verbal sections, and a minimum of 4.0 on the Analytical section are recommended.
 However, multiple factors are considering during the admissions process.
 The admissions committee weighs many variables when selecting a student, so students who do not have these minimum requirements are still welcome to apply.